-Even if you live here on Earth and not in a galaxy far, far away, there are still ways to make sure that the Force is strong with you this May the Fourth.
-Maybe you incorporate subtle references into your day at the office, or change your speech habits.
-Maybe you just throw a #StarWarsDay into your preferred social media venue.
-And there are always lightsaber battles.
+Even if you live here on Earth and not in a galaxy far, far away, there are ways to make sure that the Force is strong with you this May the Fourth.
+Maybe you incorporate subtle references into your day at the office or change your speech habits.
+Maybe you throw a #StarWarsDay into a tweet or Instagram post.
+And there are always (fake) lightsaber battles.

-To get you on your way, here are thirty-one ways to feel the Force flowing through you this #StarWarsDay.
+To get you on your way, here are thirty-one ways to get the Force flowing through you this #StarWarsDay.

-2 Don’t have a helmet handy?
-Try a slightly more subtle costume.
-For example: black vest over a white shirt, tan jacket with khakis, khakis and white v-neck, or brown bathrobe.
+Don’t have a helmet handy?
+Try a slightly more subtle costume, like a black vest over a white shirt (Han Solo), tan jacket with khakis (Luke), khakis and white v-neck (also Luke), or brown bathrobe (Obi-Wan).

 - “Utinni!”
 (Jawaese for “Wow”)

 - “Wee now kong bantha poodoo.”
 (Huttese for “Now you’re bantha fodder.”)

 - “Huuguughghg raaaaaahhgh huuguughghg uughguughhhghghghhhgh huuguughghg huurh aarrragghuuhw.”
 (Shyriiwook for “That was a scintillating presentation.”
 Get your own Wookiee translations here.)

 Check out some of the cosplay creations from the Star Wars Celebration last year.
 You never know—Salacious Crumb just might be a major help in the office.

 Everyone likes the person who brings food to work.
 Especially pastries.
 Especially sticky buns shaped like Princess Leia’s hair.